Chapter 8

 The key thing for selecting the right participants is to spend time understanding your target audience and identifying who will be the most impacted if you were to make changes to your design.

-For example, Mario Tedde, Senior UX Researcher at FedEx Express explains: “Let’s assume that you want to design a website that is going to be used by different types of personas such as psychiatrists, tutors, parents, and young adults that need mental care.
+Mario Tedde, Senior UX Researcher at FedEx Express, explains: “Let’s assume that you want to design a website that is going to be used by different types of personas such as psychiatrists, tutors, parents, and young adults that need mental care.
 If you decide to make one website that will fit all their needs, you need to consider performing tree testing with participants that represent all these personas.”

 Step 5: Select the tree testing method

-With in-person, moderated testing, the advantage is that you can ask participants why they made certain choices.
-Mario says:
+Tree testing can be run in-person or remotely using UX research tools like Maze.
+With in-person, moderated testing, the advantage is that you can ask participants why they made certain choices—or any other relevant questions that occur to you in the moment.

 Moderated tree tests give you the opportunity to figure out the why behind a participant’s actions and identify the rationale behind their decisions.
 To avoid biased answers, I let the participant do the exercise in silence and only start asking questions when they have completed the task.